Blended families are tough.

 or following me on social media.

-In addition to writing on this blog and sharing my story of faith, I have a Masters in Family Therapy and a background as a private practice marriage therapist.
+In addition to writing on this blog and sharing my story of faith, I have a Masters in Family Therapy and a background as a marriage therapist.
 I made the transition to online coaching so that I could help more people.
 If you are interested in reading more about what I do in coaching, please click on the pictures below!

 If you need help getting through a struggle of your own, I would love the opportunity to be that help.

 Get your copy of my entire Sincerely Christi Resource Library,

 I have a wonderful Resource Library full of all kinds of helpful things, and I want you to have it all FREE!